jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 the European Union, India, and the United States.
 Microsoft proactively engages in efforts to support and safeguard its partners in the election space.
-Additionally, we provide reactive supportboth technical and otherwisefor elections commissions, political parties, and related vendors during a pre defined election period.
+Additionally, we provide reactive support—both technical and otherwise—for elections commissions, political parties, and related vendors during a pre defined election period.
+\-
-\* In preparation for the 2024 US presidential election, our Democracy Forward team is leading an internal initiative to survey customers in the election management sector, including election management bodies, political entities, and service providers.
+In preparation for the 2024 US presidential election, our Democracy Forward team is leading an internal initiative to survey customers in the election management sector, including election management bodies, political entities, and service providers.
-The aim is to connect them with Microsofts free offerings designed to enhance the sectors resilience and security.
+The aim is to connect them with Microsoft’s free offerings designed to enhance the sector’s resilience and security.
 We will prioritize cloud and productivity workloads, providing special support during critical election periods.
-The Democracy Forward team leverages Microsofts extensive network of properties to protect US elections by engaging customers.
+The Democracy Forward team leverages Microsoft’s extensive network of properties to protect US elections by engaging customers.
 During the 2022
-US midterm elections, we helped register over 50,000 new voters and assisted over 130,000 existing voters in checking their registrations and signing up for election reminders in partnership with Democracy
-Works TurboVote program and by utilizing platforms such as Bing, Start, Spotlight, Xbox, and more.
+US midterm elections, we helped register over 50,000 new voters and assisted over 130,000 existing voters in checking their registrations and signing up for election reminders in partnership with Democracy Works’ TurboVote program and by utilizing platforms such as Bing, Start, Spotlight, Xbox, and more.
 Encouraging direct civic involvement, Microsoft and LinkedIn also recruited nearly 1,000 individuals to be